Battle of Thermopylae (254): Battle

 The Graeco-Roman forces successfully blocked the Goths' way at Thermopylae and the Goths returned home, albeit with considerable loot.

 Aftermath

-The engagement was recorded by the contemporary historian Dexippus.
-A fragment of his work, discovered in Vienna in 2010, provides detail on the weapons, leadership, and geography of the engagement.
+A fragment of text attributed to the contemporary historian Dexippus, discovered in Vienna in 2010, provides detail on the weapons, leadership, and geography of the engagement.
 The fragment cuts off before the battle's outcome.
 Dexippus was used as a source by the Byzantine chronicler George Syncellus, who mentioned the blocking of the pass and the Goths' return home with plunder.